marrinosnis/repository-package-name/README.md

 </p>

 ![bash-script-tests](https://github.com/marrinosnis/repository-package-name/actions/workflows/run-tests.yaml/badge.svg)
-## Use graphQL with Bash Script to find and store the Package name of a repository
+## Use GraphQL with Bash Script to find and store the Package name of a repository

 ### References
 This script is used to retrieve the package name from a specific repository, using the GitHub's GraphQL API.
 More info about GitHub's graphQL